Zen4All-nl/Collect-Info-Through-Tabs-In-New-Style-for-Zen-Cart/README.md

-# Zen Cart Collect Info Through Tabs In New Style (CITTENS)
+# Zen Cart Collect Info Through Tabs In New Style (CITTINS)

 The current collect info page can be quit long, and is not very user friendly.
 Therefore I started searching for a better solution.